-to neutral.
-Now, adjust your tie rods so that both wheels are pointing straight ahead and are parallel to each other (0 degrees toe in).
+Geometry and alignment specs play an important roll in your truck's handling, so take the time to set them correctly.
+Set the steering trim on your transmitter to neutral.
+Now, adjust your tie rods so that both wheels are pointing straight ahead and are parallel to each other (0° toe-in).
 This will ensure the same amount of steering in both directions.
-If you run out of adjustment, then the steering servo will have to be re-centered (see "centering the servos" on page 31).
-For increased stability add 1-2 degrees of toe in to each front wheel.
+If you run out of adjustment, then the steering servo will have to be re-centered (see "centering the servos" on page 33).
+For increased stability add 1° to 2° of toe-in to each front wheel.
 Use the turnbuckles to adjust the alignment.

-Adjusting the Camber The camber angle of both the front and rear wheels can be adjusted with the camber rods (upper turnbuckles).
+Adjusting the Camber

+The camber angle of both the front and rear wheels can be adjusted with the camber rods (upper turnbuckles).
 Use a square or right-angle triangle to set the camber accurately.
-Adjust the front and rear wheels to 1 to 2 degrees negative camber.
+Adjust the front wheels to 0° of camber (wheel perpendicular to the ground).
+In the rear, adjust the wheels to 1° to 2° of negative camber.
 These adjustments should be set with the truck positioned at its normal ride height.